buildpacks/spec/platform.md

 | `<work-dir>`     | `CNB_EXTEND_WORK_DIR`     | `<layers>`                                        | Path to a working directory                                          |

 - `<base-image>`, `<cache-image>`, and `<target-image>` MUST be valid image references
-- If after extending the image, the `User` defined on the image is `root`, the lifecycle MUST fail
+- If after extending a base image, the `User` defined on the image is `root`, the lifecycle MUST fail
-- If after extending the run image, the underlying base image has not changed but the `User` defined on the image has changed from its original value, the lifecycle SHOULD warn
+- If after extending the run image, the underlying base image has not changed but image config's `User` field has changed from its original value, the lifecycle SHOULD warn

 When extending the run image:
-- After all image extensions have been applied, the lifecycle MUST set the label `io.buildpacks.rebasable` to `true` if and only if the original base image had `io.buildpacks.rebasable=true` and all image extensions set the label `io.buildpacks.rebasable` to `true`.
+- After all image extensions have been applied, the lifecycle MUST set the label `io.buildpacks.rebasable` to `true` if and only if the original base image had `io.buildpacks.rebasable=true` and all Dockerfiles set the label `io.buildpacks.rebasable` to `true`.
 - After all image extensions have been applied, the lifecycle MUST run `<genpkgs>` (if provided) in the context of the extended run image to generate an SBOM for the extended run image.
 The lifecycle MUST include the SBOM as a layer in the extended run image.
 The diffID of the layer containing the run image SBOM SHOULD replace the `io.buildpacks.base.sbom` label on the extended run image.
 - If no `<genpkgs>` is provided, the lifecycle should warn.